denoland/fresh/docs/getting-started/create-a-project.md

 The manifest has been generated for 3 routes and 1 islands.

 Project created!
-Run `deno task start` in the project directory to get started.
+Run `cd my-project` to get in the project directory and then `deno task start` to get started.
 ```

 This will create a directory containing some files and directories.
 There are 4